Kana: Diacritics

-Syllables beginning with the voiced consonants [g], [z], [d] and [b] are spelled with kana from the corresponding unvoiced columns (k, s, t and h) and the voicing mark, dakuten.
-Syllables beginning with [p] are spelled with kana from the h column and the half-voicing mark, handakuten.
+Syllables beginning with the voiced consonants [g], [z], [d] and [b] are spelled with kana from the corresponding unvoiced columns (k, s, t and h) and the voicing mark, dakuten (which resembles a quotation mark).
+Syllables beginning with [p] are spelled with kana from the h column and the half-voicing mark, handakuten (a small circle, similar to a degree sign).